truenas/middleware/docs/userguide/index.rst

 * The "IP Server" field has been added to :menuselection:`Services --> Dynamic DNS`.

 * Kernel iSCSI has replaced :command:`istgt`.
-This improves support for VMWare VAAI acceleration and Windows 2012 clustering.
+This improves support for VMWare VAAI acceleration, adds support for Microsoft ODX acceleration and Windows 2012 clustering.

 * The "Enable TPC" field has been added to :menuselection:`Services --> iSCSI --> Extents --> Add Extent`.